-Cash and cash equivalents include cash in hand, deposits held at call with banks, other short term highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
+Cash and cash equivalents include cash in hand, deposits held at call with banks with maturities of 3 months or less from inception, other short term highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities on the statement of financial position.